ding-lab/somaticwrapper/docker/README.md

 Workflow in this directory is created for development and testing of the docker image.
 All scripts run on host.
 Testing is done with the Strelka test dataset

-Also note that the Dockerfile has passwords associated with it, so it is not for distribution until somatic_wrapper is public
+*Also note that the Dockerfile has passwords associated with it, so it is not for distribution until somatic_wrapper is public*

+Stuff below is old; see SomaticWrapper.workflow for ways to call SomaticWrapper docker image

+# old

 TODO: Split the development stuff (Docker, etc) from things which need to be run to initialize the image on the host.